-Routine blood work they ran didn’t show anything suspicious.
+The routine blood work they ran didn’t show anything suspicious.

 First signs of trouble

 That, however, didn’t seem to make Holly feel any better.
 She was still panting and fussing about food.
-Her fever improved but nothing else did.
+Her fever improved, but nothing else did.

 Nothing her mom tried was making Holly any better.